-Helpful information provided by Houston accident attorneys at the Baumgartner Law Firm
+Helpful information provided by the Houston accident attorneys at the Baumgartner Law Firm

-United States keeps track of statistics relating to car accidents, motorcycle accidents, & acts of war in an effort to improve safety.
-Although not surprising to a personal injury attorney, the statistics make crystal clear how deadly motorcycle accident can be.
+The United States keeps track of statistics relating to car accidents and motorcycle accidents to improve safety.
+Although not surprising to a personal injury attorney, the statistics clearly show how deadly a motorcycle accident can be.

-- Motorcycle riders are 35 times more likely to be killed in an accident when a driver of a passenger car.
+- Motorcycle riders are 35 times more likely to be killed in an accident than a passenger car driver.

 - Almost 90,000 motorcycle riders were killed in one year alone.

-- Over 10% of all accidents that occur in United States on the highways involve motorcycles.
+- Over 10% of all accidents in the United States on the highways involve motorcycles.

 - A rider without a helmet is much more likely to die of a closed head injury than one wearing a helmet

-- Almost half of the fatal motorcycle accidents involve a passenger car or pickup truck turning into the motorcycle.
+- Almost half of fatal motorcycle accidents involve a passenger car or pickup truck turning into a motorcycle.

 - A large number of fatalities involve no other vehicles.

 Alcohol and motorcycle accidents are also a factor that is disproportionately apparent in motorcycle crashes.
 Almost 1/3 of all fatal motorcycle accidents involve alcohol above the legal limit.
-Often, speed is accompanied by alcohol use as a factor in the fatal motorcycle wreck.
+Often, speed is accompanied by drunk driving as a factor in the fatal motorcycle wreck.

-When traffic is congested the conspicuity factor becomes much greater and it becomes much more dangerous for anyone to ride a motorcycle.
+When traffic is congested, the visibility factor becomes much greater and much more dangerous for anyone to ride a motorcycle.

-According to the Texas Department of Transportation there were over 10,000 motorcycle accidents that occurred last year.
+According to the Texas Department of Transportation, there were over 10,000 motorcycle accidents occurred last year.
 Just fewer than 500 people were killed in Texas in motorcycle crashes.
-While over 2000 people were injured but not killed in Texas in that year.
+At the same time, over 2000 people were injured in Texas in that year.

-Each year riding motorcycles becomes more popular and there are more bikes on the roadway.
-Unfortunately with Texas explosive growth rate there are more and more motorist in general on the highway and our highway construction is not kept pace with our growth.
+Each year riding motorcycles become more popular, and more bikes are on the roadway.
+Unfortunately, with Texas’s explosive growth rate, more and more motorists are on the highway.
+Also, our highway construction is not kept pace with our growth.

-This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin or San Antonio much more dangerous than it was just a few years ago.
+This situation has made riding motorcycles and metropolitan areas such as Houston, Dallas, Austin, and San Antonio much more dangerous than just a few years ago.